 Today in the market, there are plentiful options available to choose from—the most common of them being wood.
 You can build your wine cellar door using wood species such as mahogany, redwood, or pine.
 The material you select must match the stain used on your wine cellar’s racks and furniture.

 Glass is also a widely accepted material for cellar doors.
 Many people prefer to use glass as it is easy to style.
 Glass complements the look and design of all types of interior decorations.
 It blends well with both traditional and contemporary designs.
 With glass doors, you must use the insulated or thermal variety.
 You can also choose between double and triple-paned glasses.
 These add to the insulation and maintains the temperature and humidity effectively.
 You could also get an insulated, galvanized iron metal door installed.
 Do a little research yourself about the various kinds of materials, and then select wisely.

 People often tend to neglect this part of the process.
-The framing is as necessary as the door itself.
+The is as necessary as the door itself.
 The most recommended frames are solid wood and weather-stripping frameworks.
 While the frameless doors ascribe a unique and distinct elegance to it, you must try and fight this urge.
 It is not a good idea to opt for this installation.
 It is often not possible to insulate such doors as required, and they allow air and humidity into the room, which could compromise the quality of the wine you store there.
 Hence, framing must not be ignored.

 The door’s size should be proportionate to the dimensions of the area available where you are planning to get the cellar installed.
 For instance, if you have a modestly-sized basement, opting for a wider door made of glass would make the cellar look more expansive.
 If you prefer a more substantial look, opt for a smaller door made of wood and embellishments and hardware like iron studs and antique door handles, etc.